xiangjunn/tp/docs/DeveloperGuide.md

 5. Test case: `redo` without any previous `undo` command<br>
     Expected: No change in display.
 Error details displayed in the status message.

+### GUI

+1. Test case: Click on a linked contact of an event (labeled in yellow) <br>
+   Expected: Only linked contacts of the chosen event is displayed in the contact list.
+Clicking on the same linked contact(s) again will show back the full contact list.

+2. Test case: Click on any field in the contact and event list (except for tag) to copy that field <br>
+    Expected: The chosen field will be copied to clipboard.
+Success details displayed in the status message.

+3. Test case: Click on any zoom link or telegram link in the contact list to open the links in browser<br>
+    Expected: The chosen link is opened in browser.
+Success details displayed in the status message.

 ### Saving data